infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/India - Service Providers to CCIs/Aftercare Model_Prerana.md

 Prerana has worked tirelessly to rehabilitate minor girls rescued from the sex trade since 2000.
 After the initial healing and self - integration, it was seen that the victims of organized crime, including human trafficking and physical and sexual assaults s uffer from a variety of mental illnesses such as anxiety, depression, Post - Traumatic Stress Disorder (PTSD), aggression, self - destructive tendencies, etc.

-p.
-19

 1.6.
 Needs Identified in the Aftercare Model The chapters that follow discuss the needs identified for care leavers.
-Primarily, these focus on: ● Shelter ● Health ● Social Protection/Welfare Schemes ● Development ● Life Skills ● Social Integration
+Primarily, these focus on:
+- Shelter
+- Health
+- Social Protection/Welfare Schemes
+- Development
+- Life Skills
+- Social Integration

 p.
 20